DataIntellectTech/TorQ/docs/Processes.md

 ### Error Handling

+All errors and results can now be formatted with the formatresult function.
+Each response to the client is passed through this function with inputs status (1b=result,0b=error), sync (1b=sync,0b=async) and result (result/error) to allow different errors/results to be handled appropriately.
-When synchronous calls are used, q errors are returned to clients as they are encountered.
-When using asynchronous calls there is no way to return actual errors and appropriately prefixed strings must be used instead.
+As default, when synchronous calls are used, q errors are returned to clients as they are encountered.
+When using asynchronous calls, appropriately prefixed strings are used.
 It is up to the client to check the type of the received result and if it is a string then whether it contains the error prefix.
 The error prefix can be changed, but the default is “error: ”.
+Alternatively, the formatresult function can be altered as necessary.
 Errors will be returned when:

 -   the client requests a query against a server type which the gateway does not currently have any active instances of (this error is